Nikanor Svechin: Biography

 Further military service of Svechin fully justified his reputation as a brave and skillful general.
 Upon arrival to the regiment, he had to take part in the blockade of the Belfort Fortress (as part of the detachment of Count Orurk) at the very beginning, which lasted from December 10 to January 16 of the following year.
 Then, on 23 February, he took part in a heated battle of Craonne, and on 25 and 26 February in the battle at Laon.
 Here, commanding a brigade, as part of the Aleksopol and Novoingermanland Regiments, he particularly distinguished himself in the defense of the villages of Semily and Klassi, for which he was awarded the Order of Saint Anna, 1st Degree.
 On March 18, during the storming of Paris, he was in reserve with the regiment entrusted to him.
 On September 1 of the same year (due to the cancellation of the posts of regimental chiefs) Svechin was appointed commander of the 2nd Brigade of the 12th Infantry Division (5th Corps) and, after a two–year overseas campaign, brought her back to Russia.

 On September 17, 1815, Svechin was enlisted in the army, and on November 25 of the same year, he was appointed commander of the 2nd Brigade of the 11th Infantry Division, which he commanded for six years.
 Then appointed commander of the 2nd Infantry Division (from April 28, 1822), and then the head of the 10th Infantry Division (February 1, 1823), he was promoted to lieutenant general on August 22, 1826, for his distinction in service.

 In 1828, after the declaration of war on Turkey, Svechin with the division entrusted to him was demanded to the theater of operations.
 The 10th Infantry Division (Smolensk, Mogilev, Vitebsk and Polotsk Infantry and the 19th and 20th Jaeger Regiments) became part of the 3rd Infantry Corps and was sent to the Danube.
 After crossing this river, the division entrusted to him participated in the capture of the fortresses of Kyustendzhe and Mangalia.
 Then for some time Svechin took part in the blockade of Shumla, and then during the siege and surrender of the fortress of Varna.

 After that, due to poor health, he was dismissed on leave to Russia, with enrollment in the army, and on February 13, 1829, he was dismissed, upon request, to resign.
 He died on February 13, 1849, in Saint Petersburg.

 Family

-Wife (from January 21, 1817) – Ekaterina Engelhardt (May 17, 1798 – December 17, 1818), the legalized daughter of Vasily Engelhardt, the grand–niece of Prince Potemkin.
+Wife (married January 21, 1817) – Ekaterina Engelhardt (May 17, 1798 – December 17, 1818), the legalized daughter of Vasily Engelhardt, the grand-niece of Prince Potemkin.
 They got married in Saint Petersburg in the Simeon Church.
 They had son Nikanor (December 9, 1818 – ?; godson of Princess Tatyana Yusupova) and daughter Maria, was married to Prince Nikolai Obolensky.
 Svechin's grandson was Prince Nikolai Obolensky, Adjutant General.